Characters: Wreck It Ralph Other Characters

 - She's a Man in Japan: All of the Sugar Rush racers are referred to as girls in the Russian dub, and Rancis, Gloyd, and Swizzle are given feminine names (though Rancis retains a masculine voice).
 Rancis, Gloyd, and Swizzle also receive gender changes in the Dutch dub.

-- Skewed Priorities: When Vanellope rams Taffyta, Candlehead and Rancis off the racetrack, Candlehead is more upset about the candle on her cupcake hat having been extinguished than losing the race.
+- Skewed Priorities: When Vanellope rams Taffyta, Candlehead and Rancis off the racetrack, Candlehead is more upset about the candle on her hat having been extinguished than, you know, losing the race.

 - Spell My Name with an S: The online Disney Store merch spells Candlehead's name as "Candle Head", presumably to make it more similar to the other racers' names which are all two words.